Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 - Use or re-use content templates with slight modifications across multiple posts and accounts

 For each of these behaviors, when we talk about “content,” we mean not only posts but also any other feature that allows you to add your own text or media.
-When we talk about “interactions,” we mean any feature that allows one user to interact with another, or with a post.
+When we talk about “interactions,” we mean any feature that allows one user to interact with another person or post.

 Copyright and trademark infringement